California Nevada Oregon

 New Bullards Bar Reservoir.

 Alvord Desert in Oregon is our kind of place and has been on our bucket list for a long time.
-This enormous dried up lake (or playa) is a land of extremes though, and the conditions aren’t always right for a visit.
+This enormous dried-up lake (or playa) is a land of extremes though, and the conditions aren’t always right for a visit.
 In the summer it’s scorching hot; in the winter it’s freezing cold; in the spring the sudden rains make its surface impossibly muddy; and in the fall you may or may not get lucky with the conditions.
-We’ve been watching the weather for the last several days, and even though spring is not the ideal time to visit, we decided we’d give it a try.
+Basically, visiting Alvord Desert requires careful timing and a bit of luck.
+We’ve been watching the weather obsessively for the last several days, and even though spring is not the ideal time to visit, we decided we’d gamble on it.
 And aren’t we glad we did!
 There hasn’t been any rain for a while, and there isn’t any predicted during our stay, so the surface of the playa is dry and we can drive and camp on it.
 In addition, the weather is as perfect as it gets around here… although even the most perfect weather is a bit extreme: we were wearing T-shirts around 6 pm, put on all our layers around 7 pm, and it will get below freezing during the night.
+Temperature swings are real out here.

-When dry, the surface of Alvord Desert cracks in the most interesting shapes, somewhat similar to the hexagons seen on the surface of salt flats.
-We had fun driving the Cabana on this endless plain of cracked earth, eating a nice dinner with a special view, and taking photos at sunset.
+When dry, the surface of Alvord Desert cracks in the most interesting geometric shapes, somewhat similar to the hexagons seen on the surface of salt flats.
+We had fun driving the Cabana on this endless plain of cracked earth, eating a nice dinner with an unbeatable view (literally just us and the desert for miles), and taking photos at sunset.
 We’re super excited to spend the night in such a remote and unique place.

 Alvord Desert.

-We usually cover the windows of the Cabana with blackout shades to sleep, but last night in the Alvord Desert we didn’t need the privacy and we wanted to enjoy the view, so we didn’t bother.
-The moon illuminated just enough of the landscape to make it feel like we were on another planet.
-It was a thrill to wake up in such a magical place, so far from anyone else.
+We usually cover the windows of the Cabana with blackout shades to sleep, but last night in the Alvord Desert we didn’t need the privacy and we wanted to enjoy the view, so we left them open.
+The moon illuminated just enough of the landscape to make it feel like we were on another planet — a peaceful, quiet, utterly alien planet.
+It was a genuine thrill to wake up in such a magical place, so far from anyone else.
+We could have stayed longer.

 The drive between the Alvord Desert and our next stop, the town of Mitchell, was spectacular.
-The road was narrow and winding, yet smoothly paved, and we were treated to views of rolling hills and open plains covered in desert vegetation.
+The road was narrow and winding, yet smoothly paved, and we were treated to views of rolling hills and open plains covered in sagebrush and desert vegetation.
 Towns were few and far between — for one stretch, we didn’t encounter any towns or intersections for over 100 miles (160 km).
+That’s a lot of nothing.
 Good thing we planned ahead when it came to filling the gas tank!
 Arriving in Mitchell, we had a great lunch at Tiger Town Brewing.
-They serve well-executed American pub food and have a very pleasant outdoor patio seating area with fun music.
+They serve well-executed American pub food and have a very pleasant outdoor patio seating area with fun music playing in the background.

-After lunch, we drove the short distance to Painted Hills — a small park hidden in south-central Oregon that is infrequently visited but well worth a look.
-The hills here are striped with layers of rich rust colored minerals alternating with tan rocks, evidence of climate change over millennia.
-These intensely colored hills are nestled among the pale green of the surrounding desert vegetation, making a beautiful and colorful scene.
+After lunch, we drove the short distance to Painted Hills — a small park tucked away in south-central Oregon that is infrequently visited but absolutely worth the detour.
+The hills here are striped with layers of rich rust-colored minerals alternating with tan rocks, geological evidence of climate change over millennia.
+These intensely colored hills are nestled among the pale green of the surrounding desert vegetation, creating a beautiful contrast that looks almost too vivid to be real.

 - Lunch: Tiger Town Brewing